PeterChiang0101/ICCAD-Contest/README.md

 ## Algorithms

+2022/5/27

+start processing arc, have some issue.(see test_A pic)

+Peter Raymond

 2022/5/26

 fix the bugs in functions, still some weird bugs to go on. (a point is not correct)